-

 III.
 APPOINTMENT AND PROMOTION

 IV.
-PROMOTION OF NON-TENURE ELIGIBLE RANKS
+PROMOTION OF NON-TENURE-LINE ELIGIBLE RANKS

 V. INFORMATION ABOUT PENN STATE EMPLOYEE POLICIES